This is an incomplete listing of various resources for issues regarding women and girls in science (particularly in physics).

 WISELI (Women in Science and Engineering Leadership Institute)

 WISELI sponsors talks and events, studies issues of gender equality for women in science and engineering, and has funding opportunities such as the Celebrating Women in Science and Engineering Grant Program.

 L’Oreal is an incredible supporter of women in science:

 - L’Oreal has partnered with UNESCO to sponsor the For Women In Science program, which yearly gives awards to five exceptional and established women scientists across a wide range of scientific fields.

 - L’Oreal USA has partnered with AAAS to sponsor the L’Oreal USA Fellowships for Women in Science program.
 This wonderful program gives awards and support to five women postdoctoral researchers across a broad range of scientific disciplines.
 (Yours truly was a recipient of this award in 2005!)

-Of course, no resource list can be complete without comments on the dual career issue (i.e. the two-body problem).
-A good place to start is the famous study of McNeil and Sher, which includes many useful links, such as this site.
+- Dual career issue (i.e. the two-body problem): here is the famous study of McNeil and Sher, which includes many useful links, such as this site.